This website is owned and operated by James Hailes trading as Kent Kids Parties.

 4. How we handle information collected when you contact us about products or services?

 GDPR requires all businesses to have a lawful basis to process personal data about

 a customer/prospective customer.
 The law sets out six different lawful bases to

 choose from.
-Business owners have to explain to you how and when we process
+Business owners have to explain to customers how and when we process

 your data and the legal basis for each occurance.
 Currently our processing fits into